Alirezaken/ctfm-icu/README.md

-# RCT-Anchored Audit of Multimodal Causal Adjustment in the ICU
+# Foundation-model embeddings predict the confounder but do not reduce confounding bias in critical care

 ## Overview